The Cat in the Hat (2003 film): Casting

 Tim Allen was initially considered for the role of the Cat.
-The script was initially based on a version of the original book's story conceived by Allen, who admitted that as a child he was afraid of Seuss' "mischievous feline babysitter" and it was his dream to give the edge that scared him for the role.
+The script was initially based on a version of the original book's story conceived by Allen, who said that as a child he was afraid of Seuss' "mischievous feline babysitter" and it was his dream to give the edge that scared him for the role.
 He described the Cat as a human who turns into a cat, like either a werewolf or a vampire, as he gets more frustrated with the children.
-However, the studio did not commission a screenplay until late February 2001, when Alec Berg, David Mandel and Jeff Schaffer (best known for being writers on the television series Seinfeld) were hired by the studio to rewrite the film (replacing the original draft of the film that was written by Eric Roth a few years prior), so the film would not be ready to shoot before the deadline.
-By this point, Allen was also committed to shooting Disney's The Santa Clause 2, which was also delayed because Allen wanted a script rewrite.
+However, the studio did not commission a screenplay until late February 2001, when Berg, Mandel, and Jeff Schaffer were hired by the studio to rewrite the film (replacing the original draft of the film that was written by Eric Roth a few years prior), so the film would not be ready to shoot before the deadline.
+By this point, Allen was also committed to shooting Walt Disney Pictures' The Santa Clause 2, which was also delayed because Allen wanted a script rewrite.
 Due to scheduling conflicts with that film, he dropped out of the role.
-Afterwards, Will Ferrell, Robin Williams, David Spade, Jerry Seinfeld, Martin Short, Dana Carvey and Billy Bob Thornton were considered for the role.
-However, in March 2002 the role of the Cat was given to Mike Myers, whom Grazer had an argument with regarding a proposed film adaptation of Myers' Saturday Night Live sketch Sprockets, which Myers cancelled in June 2000 after being dissatisfied with his own script for it.
+Afterwards, Will Ferrell, Robin Williams, Adam Sandler, David Spade, Jerry Seinfeld, Martin Short (who would later voice the Cat in The Cat in the Hat Knows a Lot About That!), Dana Carvey and Billy Bob Thornton were considered for the role.
+However, in March 2002, the role of the Cat was given to Myers, whom Grazer had an argument with regarding a proposed film adaptation of Myers' Saturday Night Live sketch Sprockets, which Myers cancelled in June 2000 after being dissatisfied with his own script for it.
 Myers stated in an interview that he was a long-time fan of the original Dr. Seuss book, and that it was the first book he ever read.
 Myers was obligated to appear in the film as a result of a settlement related to the Sprockets film's cancellation.
 Soon after, Myers, Dave Foley, Jay Kogen and Stephen Hibbert did uncredited rewrites of the script.
+In April 2002, Dakota Fanning was selected to play the role of Sally.
 Peri Gilpin was originally attached to play Joan Walden, but was unable to do so due to scheduling conflicts with Frasier.
 The role of Joan Walden was given to Kelly Preston.